 I have written something to the church, but Diotrephes, who likes to put himself first, does not acknowledge our authority.
 So if I come, I will bring up what he is doing, talking wicked nonsense against us.
 And not content with that, he refuses to welcome the brothers, and also stops those who want to and puts them out of the church.

-From John’s description of Diotrephes, we see at least five marks of a spiritually abusive leader:
+From John’s description of Diotrephes, we see at least five marks of a spiritually abusive leader.

 Diotrephes “likes to put himself first.”
 May that never be said of us!
 Selfish leaders who crave attention and adulation are fleshly leaders, for our calling isn’t to exalt ourselves, but Jesus Christ as Lord and we as His servants (2 Corinthians 4:5).
 We are to “do nothing from selfish ambition or conceit, but in humility count others more significant than ourselves” (Philippians 2:4).
 When we push ourselves to the front of the line, we cut in front of Jesus and rob Him of His glory.
 Godly leaders are humble servants who humbly shepherd the flock, knowing God will hold them accountable and reward them (1 Peter 5:1–4).

 Diotrephes did not acknowledge the apostolic authority of John or other leaders in the church.
 Rejecting the authority of God’s apostles is tantamount to rejecting God’s authority and trying to exert our own.
 These days many reject the apostolic authority by rejecting Scripture.
 Others reject God-given leaders of the church due to pride and selfishness.
-If you or anyone you know brushes off clear commands of Scripture for church life, the qualities of leadership found in 1 Timothy 3 or Titus 1, or directly undermines the words of a leader without Scriptural warrant, beware.
+If you or anyone you know brushes off clear commands of Scripture for church life, the qualities of leadership found in 1 Timothy 3 or Titus 1, or directly undermines the words of another leader without Scriptural warrant, beware.
 You may have a Diotrephes on your hands.

 Talking wicked nonsense is a serious charge as it reveals the lies and malicious intent of Diotrephes’ actions.
 Spouting unjust accusations can work like poison in the life of a congregation, turning friends against each other and causing them to choose sides and attack each other.
 Instead of letting harmful words do such damage, Jesus gave clear instructions in Matthew 18:15–20 of what to do if we have a problem with our brother or sister in church.
 This is especially crucial for leaders who serve as examples to the flock.

 We don’t know why Diotrephes refused to welcome the traveling itinerant missionaries, but the letter makes it clear that he should have welcomed them.
-His selfish ambition and possible desire for power kept him from practicing Christian hospitality to his fellow laborers in Christ.
+His selfish ambition and desire for power kept him from practicing Christian hospitality to his fellow laborers in Christ.
 There is clearly an issue between Diotrephes and John and the itinerant brothers.
 Instead of working to resolve conflict, Diotrephes digs his heels in and lets his “enemies” know the battle is on.

 The “one anothers” in Scripture aren’t void if we have a disagreement (assuming it’s not a major theological difference), they exist to help us remember our identity as the one body of Christ by exhorting us to serve one another.
 If there are people you don’t welcome in your church, don’t play into the devil’s hands, but rather make every effort to reconcile and welcome them as Christ has welcomed you (Romans 15:7).